wunderwuzzi23/blog/content/posts/2020/nat-slipstreaming-simplified.md

 You might have heard about ["NAT Slipstreaming"](https://samy.pl/slipstream/) by Samy Kamkar.
 It's an amazing technique that allows punching a hole in your routers firewall by just visiting a website.

 The attack depends on the router having the `Application Layer Gateway` enabled.
 This gateway can be used by anyone inside your network to open a firewall port (totally by design).
-Protocols such as `SIP` (Session Initiation Protocol) use it.
+Protocols such as `SIP` (`Session Initiation Protocol`) use it.

-What I will focus on in this post is the `Application Layer Gateway Protocol` (`ALG`) and `SIP`.
+What I will focus on in this post is the `Application Layer Gateway` (`ALG`) and `SIP`.
 In particular to understand how these can be abused by an adversary.

 I won't be discussing the browser-based attack angle in this post.